 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.

 Whether the module’s courses are offered during a specific semester is listed in the section Courses, Learning and Teaching Methods and Literature below.

 |available module versions|

 |SS 2022||SS 2011|

-PH2145 is a semester module in German or English language at Master’s level which is offered in summer semester.
+PH2145 is a semester module in English language at Master’s level which is offered in summer semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 |Total workload||Contact hours||Credits (ECTS)|

 Responsible coordinator of the module PH2145 is Kirill Fedorov.

 The application of superconducting circuits for the realization of future quantum electronics has attracted strong interest, in particular regarding the implementation of quantum information processing systems.
 Here, we address the physics of superconducting quantum circuits and show how such circuits can be implemented based on superconducting thin films and nanostructures.
 We also discuss applications of superconducting quantum circuits in the study of fundamental light-matter interaction, the realization of quantum information processing systems and in quantum simulation.
 Finally, we consider the field of quantum communication and sensing with propagating quantum microwaves emitted from superconducting circuits.
 All these fields are nowadays intensively studied in the cutting edge collaborative research projects (e.g. EU Quantum Flagship, Excellence Cluster MCQST, Munich Quantum Valley, among others).